-Already when the monastery was founded, documents of all kinds were kept, as at first they were the legal basis for the monastery’s possessions.
+Already when the abbey was founded, documents of all kinds were kept, as at first they were the legal basis for the abbey’s possessions.
 A well-ordered archive is the prerequisite for a functioning economy and administration and, moreover, the basis of historical research.

-Since reorganisation was initiated by Dr Johannes Oman in 1963, subject-heading catalogues have been set up for quick and easy access to all parts of the archive.
-Over the past few years, large quantities of documents from the 20th century were adopted and integrated into the collection.
-In the near future the documents will be preserved in modern, acid-free containers.
-Beside daily service to the users, the viewing and tagging of the stocks is still ongoing.
+Since reorganisation was initiated by Dr Johannes Oman in 1963, subject-heading catalogues have been set up for quick and easy access to all parts of the archive, large quantities of documents from the last five decades were adopted and integrated into the collection.
+In the past few years the main emphasis is the digitalization of selected parts of the archive, mainly the medieval documents and the plan collection.

 Monday to Friday upon appointment by phone